quentindutot/rouage/docs/src/concepts/routing.md

 - **No Alternative Router Modes:**  Hash mode and memory mode are not supported.

 - **No `query`/`action` APIs:** Prefer [Server Functions](/concepts/server-functions) for data loading.

-- **Preload Function Intent:** The preload function is only triggered on link hover.